-Missouri law does not allow employers to pay employees with disabilities a wage rate less than the standard minimum wage unless the employees are employed in St. Louis County through the Summer Work Experience Program (SWEP), which is operated by Jobs, Employment, and Supported Services.
+Montana law does not allow employers to pay employees with disabilities a wage rate less than the standard minimum wage unless the employees are employed in St. Louis County through the Summer Work Experience Program (SWEP), which is operated by Jobs, Employment, and Supported Services.
 Employees in SWEP may be paid a wage rate that is no less than $0.90 less than the standard minimum wage.
 MO Statute 290.515;MO Regs.
 8:30-6.010

-Missouri minimum wage laws do not allow an employer to pay trainees a subminimum wage rate that is less than the standard minimum wage.
+Montana minimum wage laws do not allow an employer to pay trainees a subminimum wage rate that is less than the standard minimum wage.